 Benefits:

-• Soothe your throat as licorice root can increase production of new mucous that helps remove congested mucous and provide a throat coat.
+- Soothe your throat as licorice root can increase production of new mucus that helps remove congested mucus and provide a throat coat.

-• Hydrate your throat by washing away any debris in your throat and clearing your vocal cords.
+- Hydrate your throat by washing away any debris and clearing your vocal cords.

 Side Effects: